EricKotato/sddm-slice/README.md

 * `background` - path to background image.
 If not set, falls back to `color_bg`.
 Not set by default.
 * `bg_mode` - background image fill mode.
 Can be either `aspect`, `fill`, `tile` or `none`.
 Defaults to `aspect`.
 * `parallax_bg_shift` - shifting of parallax background on tab change in pixels. `0` disables parallax motion.
 Negative values will scroll background in opposite direction.
 Default is `20`.
+* `manual` - enables manual login mode and disables user selection.
+You can use "0/1", "true/false" and "yes/no" on this option.
+Disabled by default.

 ### Color scheme